Along-side her career as an independent dancer, Anya also makes her own work as an emerging choreographer.

 During this same period (2012-2013), Anya also began to choreograph for the work of others, like writer and director Caleb Lewis’s ‘Destroyer of Worlds’ (Rock Surfers Theatre Co.) and Freshly Squeezed for collaborative work ‘Scattered’ (PACT Theatre).
 In 2014, Anya began a new work ‘Office Bodies’, that in 2015 received a research residency from Critical Path.

-After taking some time out from choreographing to focus on her dance career later this year, Anya has returned to making dance and is currently researching for new solo work ‘woman untitled’.
-This solo was born in a Marrugeku workshop and had its first development thanks to a short ACCA Residency in Annandale at the end of 2015.
-In connection to the research of Anya’s prior developing work ‘Office Bodies’ (2014), ‘woman untitled’ explores the primal female body and it’s connection to power within the context of Australian society.
+After taking some time out from choreographing to focus on her dance career, Anya has returned to making dance and is currently researching for new solo work ‘woman untitled’.
+This solo was born in a Marrugeku workshop and had its first development thanks to a short ACCA Residency in Annandale and Bundanon Trust.
+This work has a founding connection to the research of Anya’s prior developing work ‘Office Bodies’ (2014-2015).

 Current work in development: